lowRISC/lowrisc-site/content/blog/fourth-riscv-workshop.md

 quantum-resistant security for low resource devices using group theoretic cryptography.
 * Using the Microsemi Smartfusion2+ board as the test platform.
-* With a software-only port, their WalnutDSA was 63x faster thn Micro-ECC.
+* With a software-only port, their WalnutDSA was 63x faster than Micro-ECC.
 * Adding a custom instruction to accelerate it only added 2% area on the FPGA and gave another 3x increase in speed.